Cleft Lip and Palate

 • using nose plugging/pinching (nasal occlusion) to provide the individual with the sensation of oral pressure and to discourage nasal airflow errors.

 • Using established speech therapy procedures and techniques (e.g., minimal pairs, traditional shaping hierarchy).
-See ASHA's Practice Portal page, Speech Sound Disorders: Articulation and Phonology.
+See ASHA’s Practice Portal page on Speech Sound Disorders – Articulation and Phonology.

 Use of Technology in Speech Therapy

-A number of technologies can be used in speech therapy to provide real-time feedback.
-However, with the exception of the low-tech tools listed below, many are not available to SLPs in early intervention, early childhood, or school-based programs.
+Performance feedback is integral to speech improvement and helps improve outcomes.
+This feedback can be provided in several forms and may include instrumentation.
+A number of technologies can be used in speech therapy to provide feedback.
+With the exception of the low-tech/no-tech tools listed below, some instrumentation for feedback may not be available to SLPs in early intervention, early childhood, school-based, or hospital-based programs.

 Technologies for real-time feedback include the following:

-• Plastic tubing or drinking straw for self-monitoring one's own productions (one end is placed at patient's/client's nostril entrance, and the other end is placed by the ear)
+• plastic tubing or drinking straw for self-monitoring one’s own productions (one end is placed at the patient’s/client’s nostril entrance, and the other end is placed by the ear).

-• Nasometer to monitor oral versus nasal speech and provide real-time visual feedback; used in cases of phoneme-specific disorders or nasalization errors (not to treat consistent hypernasality).
+• Nasometer to monitor oral versus nasal speech and provide real-time visual feedback.
+A nasometer is used in cases of phoneme-specific disorders or nasalization errors (not to treat consistent hypernasality).

-• Nasopharyngoscopy to provide visual feedback about the actions of the VP mechanism during speech (Brunner, Stellzig-Eisenhauer, Pröschel, Verres, & Komposch, 2005), which may help individuals improve VP movements when they have the physical ability to achieve VP closure but do not do so because of faulty articulation (e.g., PSNE; Witzel, Tobe, & Sayler, 1988).
+• Nasopharyngoscopy to provide visual feedback about the actions of the VP mechanism during speech (Brunner et al., 2005), which may help individuals improve VP movements when they have the physical ability to achieve VP closure but do not do so because of faulty articulation (e.g., phoneme-specific nasal emission; Brunner et al., 2005; Witzel et al., 1988).

-• Electropalatography (EPG)—a computer-based technique for training correct oral articulation placements; EPG provides a visual feedback display of the tongue's contact with the hard palate during speech (Lee, Law, & Gibbon, 2009).
+• Electropalatography—a computer-based technique for training correct oral articulation placements.
+Electropalatography provides a visual feedback display of the tongue’s contact with the hard palate during speech (Lee et al., 2009).

-See Kummer (2014b) for a description of various technologies used in speech therapy for cleft-type speech errors.
+See Kummer (2020b) for a description of some of the technologies used in speech therapy for cleft-type speech errors.

 Early Speech and Language Intervention